 And lastly for now:

-To be clear, in defending happiness, I don’t mean we then have no pain.
+To be clear, in defending happiness, I don’t mean we’ll then have no pain.
 No sorrow.
-Instead, these days I say being happy without conditions means accepting what is while we move through it.
+Instead, these days I say being happy without conditions means accepting what is, while we move through it.

-Because we know living brings with it the whole range of experiences and emotions, from light to darkness.
-From agony to ecstasy.
+Because we know living brings with it the whole range of experiences and emotions, from light to dark.
+Agony to ecstasy.
 From yin to yang and back again.
 In truth, my dears, that’s the gig.

 But these days, in the midst of all that realness, I say happiness is ours for the taking.
 While the great pendulum of life swings as it will.